 Lesley Blamey, who also has Celiac disease and is chef and stewardess on board the luxury catamaran Extra-Sea, can relate to the challenge.
 Chef Lesley says, “My challenge comes when eating out in the BVI’s as no restaurants are geared to gluten-free options – and whilst fresh salads and grilled fish, etc. are available, there is often contamination in the preparation.”
 Lesley has also helped her husband and captain of Extra-Sea, Mike Blamey, control his diabetes.
 “Mike was diagnosed with type two diabetes in 2006.
 At the time his sugar count was 24 – not the normal 4 – 6 it should be, so I consulted with a dietitian with regards to his special dietary needs.
 Following a very strict low GL diet, I got his sugar levels down to normal within six weeks and have maintained this to the present time.”

-Lesley, too, consults with charter guests to help create a menu that is both delicious and accommodating, “I do not have set menus for my charters, and always design my guests’ menus according to their preference sheets and dietary requirements.
-I like to incorporate as much fresh produce as possible, and buy local organic foods as my first choice.”
+Lesley, too, consults with charter guests to help create a yacht charter cuisine that is both delicious and accommodating.
+I do not have set menus for my charters, and always design my guests’ menus according to their preference sheets and dietary requirements.
+I like incorporating as much fresh produce as possible, and I buy local organic foods as my first choice.”

 You make the memories.
 We make the arrangements.